rezashahnazar/perplexity-mcp-server/README.md

 ### `search_chat`

 Ask questions and get AI-powered answers with real-time web search from Perplexity AI.
-This tool searches the web for current information and provides intelligent, contextual responses with citations.
+This tool searches the web for current information and provides intelligent, contextual responses.

 **When to use:**